Drupal-NYC/drupalcampnyc/README.md

    `git clone https://github.com/Drupal-NYC/drupalcampnyc.git .`

 5. `git checkout drupaleurope`
+6. If you are a member (on Pantheon) of the DrupalCampNYC Pantheon site's "Team", copy the Pantheon-enabled local Lando config:

+    `cp setup/lando-pantheon/.lando.local.yml .`

+    Otherwise, copy the non-Pantheon local Lando config:

+    `cp setup/lando-basic/.lando.local.yml .`

-6. `lando start`
+7. `lando start`

-    Per .lando.yml, when `lando start` is run for the first time and whenever `lando rebuild` is run, the following commands are run:
+    Per .lando.yml and .lando.local.yml, when `lando start` is run for the first time and whenever `lando rebuild` is run, the following commands are run inside the container:
     * `composer install` for the project
     * `npm install` in web/themes/drupaleurope
     * `npm run build` in web/themes/drupaleurope to compile the theme

-7. Time to install Drupal.
+8. Time to install Drupal.
 We want to take advantage of all the configuration that has already been done so we are going to install from config:

     `lando drush si minimal --existing-config`